enjin/indexer/README.md

 1. **indexer_db** - a postgres database that stores the processed data;
 2. **indexer_processor** - the worker that transforms and saves the blockchain data;
 3. **indexer_graphql** - the GraphQL API that exposes the processed data;
-4. **archive_db** - a coackroach db that stores the blockchain data;
+4. **archive_db** - a cockroach db that stores the blockchain data;
 5. **archive_ingest** - the worker that ingests the blockchain data;
 6. **archive_gateway** - the gateway that exposes the blockchain data to the processor;
 7. **archive_explorer** - the GraphQL API that exposes the blockchain data;

 ## Metadata

 The chain metadata is used to generate the interface classes through typegen.
-To scan the blockchain and get the all the metadatas ever used you can use the following command:
+To scan the blockchain and get the all the metadata ever used you can use the following command:

 ```bash
 npx squid-substrate-metadata-explorer --chain wss://archive.rpc.efinity.io --out typegen/efinityVersions.jsonl